jwanner83/follow-js/README.md

 if you would like to have a special styling for those.

 ## Restriction
-### position absolute
-Currently, the script only works on `position: absolute` elements.

 ### transition
 In the current state, the script won't work properly with a transition on the element.